 Although Economics deals with broad, national and international spending, it shares a lot of key skills with smaller scale accounting – namely mathematics, conversions, and formulae.

 As an accountant with an Economics background, you can bring a skillset that benefits your clients in unique ways, such as knowledge of forecasting and pattern analysis.
-All of our Economics degrees feature ‘Introduction to Management Accountancy’ as an optional module during the first year, with BA (Hons) Financial Economics featuring it as a core module.
+All of our Economics degrees feature ‘Introduction to Management Accountancy’ as an optional module during the first year.

 The most obvious career path for an Economics graduate, an economist is interested in analysing resources, processes and outcomes on a large scale.